DavideLigari/clickbaits-recognition/README.md

 |- dataset/
 |- code/
 ```

-The `code` directory contains the notebook used to conduct the analysis and the python scripts, which contains some customized functions
+The `code` directory contains a notebook used for analysis and Python scripts that include customized functions for the project.

-The `data` contains the results of the analisis performed.
+The `data` directory stores the results of the performed analysis.

-The `dataset` directory contains the train,validation and test sets for both classes
+The `dataset` directory provides the training, validation, and test sets for both clickbait and non-clickbait classes.